sagemath/sagewiki_to_gh-2022-10-10/bug12.md

  1. Michael Abshoff (old bugs)
  1. William Stein (notebook bugs)
  1. Craig Citro (current queue: #2535, unfiled enhancement for GammaH, #2329)
+ 1. David Harvey (not sure if I can make it; if I show up, I'll start by slaying #2943)

 Many other people will hopefully participate, but didn't yet add themselves here yet.